Easily Create Slug in Laravel for Posts

 }

-In the code above, the sluggable method returns a nested slug array with a number of configurations for generating slug.
+In the code above, the sluggable method returns a nested slug array with several configurations for generating slug.

 You can always check out the official repo documentation if you want to know more about the package here.